-E. Assets, Liabilities, Fund Balance and Net Position
+E. Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, Fund Balance and Net Position

 Cash and Cash Equivalents

 The District's cash and cash equivalents consist of cash on hand, demand deposits and short-term investments with original maturities of three months or less from the date of acquisition.
 Cash held in the county treasury is recorded at cost, which approximates fair value.